mcshanesf/deepgram_tts/README.md

 tts:
   - platform: deepgram_tts
 ```

+Restart Home Assistant and should be available to use in the Assist integration.<br>
 ## Model(Voice) Settings
 To change the model(voice) used for the tts, edit the following code in the deepgram_tts.py file and restart Home Assistant.
 A list of available models can be found <a href="https://developers.deepgram.com/docs/tts-models">here.</a>
 ``` yaml